Updated local high school football rankings and standings

-Cartersville continues its streak as the No. 1 team in Class AAAA following a 63-0 blanking of Sandy Creek.
+Cartersville (9-0) continues its streak as the No. 1 team in Class AAAA following a 62-0 shutout of Chapel Hill.
+It was the Canes 39th consecutive win in a three year streak that includes back-to-back Class AAAA state championships.